jcharlesworthuk/reactive.iframes/README.md

 ## Setting up the child iframes

-You also need to reference the child script in the content of every <iframe> you want to make resopnsive.
-The script tag for the child script needs two attributes in order to tell the child script which <iframe> this is (as you can have multiple child iframes on the page).
+You also need to reference the child script in the content of every &lt;iframe&gt; you want to make resopnsive.
+The script tag for the child script needs two attributes in order to tell the child script which &lt;iframe&gt; this is (as you can have multiple child iframes on the page).
 The attributes required are:

 |   Attribute   | Description   |
 |---------------|---------------|